 After the kidnapping, the clinic’s activities were suspended.
 The essential safety conditions for keeping our staff at the facility were no longer met.

 From July 2010 to August 2011, we had 1,458 admissions, 29,530 clinical check-ups and 368 heart check-ups at the Paediatric Centre in Nyala.

-Since August 2018, we have been carrying out reconstruction work ahead of the reopening of our new Paediatric Centre in Nyala, capital of the state of South Darfur.
+Since August 2018, we have been carrying out reconstruction work with a view to reopening our Paediatric Centre in Nyala, the capital of the state of South Darfur.